LastAncientOne/SimpleStockAnalysisPython/README.md

 <img src="stock_chart.png">

 ## Example Stock Scripts
-In command DOS drive C:\
+In command DOS drive 'C:\'
+Find where you put the code .py in?
 How to run python scripts in command prompt(cmd) or Windows PowerShell?
 ### Type: python SimpleStockChartScripts.py
 ______________________________________________________________________________________________________________________________